-principle is a reminder that MI is not an expert-learner This model.
+This first principle is a reminder that MI is not an expert-learner model.
 Miller and Rollnick emphasize that MI is "not done 'to' or 'on' someone at all.
 MI is done 'for' and 'with' a person."16 They compare this relationship to a dance where both partners move together in unison.
-The expert-learner approach is more like a where the movements are against rather than with.
-It may seem like a lot of time and to take the expert hat and synchronize with a client, but in the end this method simply works better.
-Miller and Rollnick attest that the "partnership aspect of MI spirit bespeaks a profound respect for the other."17 It stepping stone which leads is this partnership that lays the
+The expert-learner approach is more like a fight where the movements are against rather than with.
+It may seem like a lot of time and effort to take off the expert hat and synchronize with a client, but in the end this method simply works better.
+Miller and Rollnick attest that the "partnership aspect of MI spirit bespeaks a profound respect for the other."17 It is this partnership that lays the first stepping stone which leads to an effective alliance.